Skidamek/AutoModpack/README.md

 **- Client**

 1. Join the server.
-Now modpack will be magically downloaded, installed.
+Now modpack will be magically downloaded and installed.
 You will only need to click few buttons to confirm download and restart the game.
 2. Join the server again and Enjoy!

 **- Server**

-1. Open port (default: `30037`) on your server! need to host modpack.
+1. Open/Forward port (default: `30037` on TCP protocol) on your server! need to host modpack.
+(Port needs to be different from port used by minecraft server)
 2. Restart server

 and you are good to go!

+Doesn't work?
+Check `hostIp` in `/automodpack/automodpack-server.json` and make sure it's correct. (same as your server ip/domain)

 **Want to add more content to your modpack?**
+- By default, the modpack will automatically synchronize all mods, configs from default server directories to the modpack.
+(Check `syncedFiles` list in `/automodpack/automodpack-server.json`)
-- To add mods to your server, place them in the `/automodpack/host-modpack/mods/` directory.
+- To add more mods to your server, place them in the `/automodpack/host-modpack/mods/` directory.
 And so analogically to add shaderpacks, put them in `/automodpack/host-modpack/shaderpacks/`.
 You can create any subdirectories you need within `/automodpack/host-modpack/` folder.
 - Or add whatever file/folder from server main directory to the `syncedFiles` list in `/automodpack/automodpack-server.json`

 **Want to delete some mods from modpack?**
-- Just delete what you want from `/automodpack/host-modpack/` directory on your server.
+- Just delete what file you want to delete from directory on your server.
 - Or check and delete whatever file/folder from list `syncedFiles` in `/automodpack/automodpack-server.json`

 **Want to exclude some mods from `syncedFiles`?**